gboeing/ppde642/assignments/final-project.md

 ## Submission

 See syllabus for due dates.
-Via Blackboard, submit a zip file containing the paper (as PDF), all images, and the Jupyter notebook(s) and data files used to conduct this study.
-Make sure everything is runnable and reproducible.
+Via Blackboard, submit a single zip file named `LastName_FirstName_FinalProject.zip` containing the paper (as PDF), all images, and the Jupyter notebook(s) and data files used to conduct this study.
+Make sure your notebook runs from the top without any errors (i.e., restart the kernel and run all cells) and that all the visuals can be seen inline without me having to re-run your notebook.
+Make sure your code is well-commented throughout for explanatory clarity.

 Late final project submissions will not be accepted or graded, so try to submit a little early just to be safe.